 During the conflict, various organizations often performed overlapping roles related to the three functions.
-The Army fielded a signals intelligence (SIGINT) service section and one or more associated radio intelligence companies at field-army level and several corps-level signal service companies, which conducted COMINT collection and radio security monitoring.
+The Army fielded a Signal Intelligence Service section and one or more associated Radio Intelligence Companies at the field army-level and several corps-level Signal Service Companies, which conducted SIGINT and radio security monitoring.
 Signal Corps doctrine also directed all Signal Corps personnel to aid in COMINT and security monitoring when not otherwise occupied.
-The organization and doctrinal construct of the SIGINT service, radio intelligence companies, signal service companies, and Signal Corps as a whole reflected the prevailing view in the early 1940s that radio operators could and should conduct a variety of monitoring roles.
+The organization and doctrinal construct of the SIS, RI Companies, Signal Service companies, and Signal Corps as a whole reflected the prevailing view in the early 1940s that radio operators could and should conduct a variety of monitoring roles.